Jacksonville Resisting Arrest Attorney

 Under Florida Statute 843.02 however, the issue many times is whether the defendant’s actions rose to the level of resistance.
 Minor acts such as tensing the arms while being cuffed, refusing to obey the commands of the officer trying to effectuate an arrest, providing false identification or information, and even fleeing are sufficient to constitute resistance.
 Flight alone is not resistance.
 The defendant must have knowingly defied an officer’s command to stop during a lawful execution of a legal duty.

-Please note that sometimes words alone may be sufficient to constitute obstructive conduct when coupled with three different scenarios.
+Sometimes, words alone may be sufficient to constitute obstructive conduct when coupled with three different scenarios.
 These scenarios include situations where the officer in question is serving process, legally detaining a person, or asking for assistance.
 Speak to our Jacksonville criminal defense lawyers today to discuss your charge.

 If you are arrested for resisting arrest without violence, please be aware that there may be defenses available: